 – An empanada is best washed down with a nice glass of red wine, Argentine preferably.

 Gaucho empanadas etiquette also includes how many empanadas a host or caterer should provide depends as much upon the size and filling and the occasion.

 When the empanada is served us as an appetizer before a meal, it is usual to calculate one or two normal sized empanadas per person.
 If it is to be the main player in a meal, five or six are considered normal.

 With a genuine regional empanada from an Estancia in Buenos Aires, it is essential to wrap a napkin.
 True conaisseurs like gauchos would shake their empanada before taking the first bite, thus evenly distributing the juice over all the filling.

 Beef is not the only filling used, although it is the most popular.
 Other meats, such as chicken and lamb and even pork can be used, while other popular fillings include mozzarella, cheese and onion, humita (creamed corn), and almost anything fertile imagination can think up.

 Extracted from “El gaucho gourmet” by Derek Foster: Buy the book Gaucho Gourmet

-You can enjoy your own empanadas while in one of these Tours in the Pampa Argentina and Estancia: Estancia and colonia town San Antonio de Areco
+You can enjoy your own empanadas while in one of these Tours in the Pampa Argentina and Estancia: Full Day Tour Estancia and gaucho town San Antonio de Areco